tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

     <div class="solution">
       <p>
-        They skipped to the answer.
+        You skipped to the answer.
       </p>
     </div>
   </details>